BlazinSan/YetAnotherVolumeBooster/README.md

 ## Privacy and networking

-VolumeBoost contains no analytics, accounts, advertisements, or telemetry.
+YetAnotherVolumeBooster contains no analytics, accounts, advertisements, or telemetry.
 The controller does not require internet access.
 The online setup build connects to SourceForge only when Equalizer APO is missing and its installer must be downloaded.
 The downloaded file is rejected unless its SHA-256 checksum matches the expected official value.

 ## Licence

-VolumeBoost's original source code is released under the [MIT License](LICENSE.txt).
+YetAnotherVolumeBooster's original source code is released under the [MIT License](LICENSE.txt).

 Equalizer APO is a separate third-party project distributed under the GNU GPL v2.
 Its licence and source information are included under `licenses/`; the installer also writes `THIRD-PARTY-NOTICES.txt` into the installation directory.

 ## Acknowledgements

 - [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) — system-wide Windows audio-processing engine
-- [EverythingUTM](https://github.com/BlazinSan/EverythingUTM) — emerald palette and circular theme-transition design direction
-- [PrivacyScreenFilter](https://github.com/BlazinSan/PrivacyScreenFilter) — tray/status icon visual direction

 ---